Why do video?

 - Interviews with the team and coach

-Keep in mind you don’t have to go straight for doing a live stream of the entire game.
-It’s easy to do a few segments for pregame, halftime and post-game updates using Switcher Studio.
-Here’s how:
+You don’t have to go straight for doing a livestream of the entire game.
+It’s easy to do a few segments for pregame, halftime, and post-game updates using Switcher Studio.

-- Pregame — Start with a graphic of the two teams and the start time.
-Have the talent talk about the game, who and where is it being played, key points to the game set the scene for those who might not be able to be there in person.
+- Pregame: Start with a graphic of the two teams and the start time.
+Have the talent talk about the game, who's playing, and where is it being played.
+Discuss key points of the game to set the scene for those who might not be able to be there in person.
 End with the title graphic again.
-This is a good time to use a handheld mic to pick up the reporter’s voice better since a lot of times there is pump up music or lots of other crowd noise.
+This is a good time to use a handheld mic to pick up the reporter’s voice better, especially since there's often "pump-up" music and crowd noise.

-- Post-game — Many times after the game they will have a press conference with players and coaches.
-This is a good time to get your Switcher setup onto a tripod in the room and stream to all fans on Facebook, even if they were in the stands watching the game.
+- Post-game: Often after the game, teams will hold a press conference with players and coaches.
+This is a good time to get your Switcher set up on a tripod in the room and stream to all fans on Facebook, even if they were in the stands watching the game.

 All you need to get started is:

 - Mobile Mic (we recommend the iRig HD handheld microphone)

 Now you're all set!

 - Create your event, add a title and description